guyinacube/powerapps-docs-pr/articles/guided-learning/learning-understand-basics-forms.md

 3. Click or tap **Create**.

-  **Note:** Because we've already created fields like **DivisionCodes** and **Zones** that collect data, we can connect Power BI to the list and get specific information, such as how often installation issues occur and which zones the issues occur in.
+  **Note:** Because we've already created the fields **DivisionCodes** and **Zones** that collect data, we can connect Power BI to the list and get specific information, such as how often installation issues occur and which zones the issues occur in.

 4. After the app is created, add at least one item to the list before adding all the data because it'll make it easier to customize the gallery later.